apache/echarts-doc/en/option-gl/component/axis3D-common.md

 ##${prefix|default('#')} margin(number) = 8
 The margin between the axis label and the axis line.

-**Note：** This distance is three-dimensional space and not screen space.
+**Note：** This distance is three-dimensional space, not screen space.

 {{ if: ${hasLabelInterval|default(true)} }}
 ##${prefix|default('#')} interval(number|Function) = 'auto'